-As a BHSI (Level 5 Performance Coach) and promising young eventer, Hugh offers freelance coaching which looks at horse and rider as a whole, ensuring his clients succeed in their goals.
+As a BHS Performance Coach (BHSI) and promising young eventer, Hugh offers freelance coaching which looks at horse and rider as a whole, ensuring his clients succeed in their goals.

 Based in London, and mainly operating in the Surrey area, Hugh also travels around the UK as an equine coach to teach private clients and clinics when needed.

 To contact Hugh regarding eventing training and equine coaching, please use the email address below.

 I recently got sent an article from Rydale entitled ‘16 ways horses make humans healthier.’ (https://www.rydale.com/blogs/news/16-ways-horses-make-humans-healthier) When I received it, I had just come in from a wet weekend of not hugely successful competing and my immediate reception to the piece was understandably slightly lukewarm.
 In that moment, horses seemed to me to be a sure-fire way to mental anguish, financial ruin and joint pain.
 But after I’d dried out and de-stressed, I had another look and it got me thinking about how being around horses had improved my life.

 I started riding when I was six.
 I had no reason to ask for riding lessons.
 My mum rode a bit when she was younger, but that was it.
 My parents likely thought it was going to be a strange, short-lived phase.
 Unfortunately for their bank accounts it turned into a life-long obsession.
 I loved them and loved being around them.
 They were a source of real stability for me throughout my childhood and teenage years.

 I moved away from horses a little whilst at university.
 I rode a bit outside of term time, but I spent most of my time living the ‘student’ life.